plops/cl-cpp-generator2/example/127_opencv_amd/README.md

 Fruit.
 This approach will ensure that you understand each component of your final program and can debug them individually before trying to assemble everything together.

+## Note

+It would be better to develop the camera calibration with a bunch of images.
+The webcam version crashes too much.